MolSSI/QCArchiveWebapps/README.md

 ./devtools/run-redis.sh
 ```

-You can view the content of the redis cache using Redis viewers such as
+You can view the content of the Redis cache using Redis viewers such as
 Redis Desktop Manager (free for Linux).

 ### Docker: